Anti-Inflammatory Diet Plan →

 3. While the pan is preheating, chop/slice your onion, optional bacon, and bell pepper.
 Set aside.

 4. Remove pan with gloves after 10 minutes.
-Add 1 tbsp of oil to the pan and swirl it around to coat pan.
+Add 1 tablespoon of oil to the pan and swirl it around to coat pan.
 Gently pour in your chickpea/socca batter.
 Tilt pan so the batter fills and is even. (see notes on pan size)

 5. Turn oven down to 425F and place pan back in oven for 5- 8 minutes or so.
 Just until the batter is set.
 If you are using a bigger pan, the pizza will be thinner and will probably make faster.
 So check at 5 minutes.
 Remove from oven.